 When he approaches, she’ll fly around him, and if he’s interested, he’ll take off after her, chasing her from flower to flower until she finally gets tired.
 Once she does, he’ll grab hold of her with his mouthparts and copulate.

-He’ll then look for another female to do the same thing all over again!
-Females can store sperm for up to five years, so it is not uncommon for squash bees to mate with different males.
+He’ll then look for another female to do the same thing again!
+Females can store sperm for up to five years, so squash bees are not uncommon to mate with different males.

 Digger bees are solitary bees that burrow into the ground.
 They make new tunnels as they go, so you can keep following a tunnel down through the dirt until it ends or continues into an exit hole at the surface.
 Diggers are most commonly seen around dry streambeds during the summer months.